-Ashley has a particular interest in the construction, effect and validity of Wills, including mental competence, fraud and undue influence, regularly advising and litigating on the conduct of the administration of estates by personal representatives, including challenging grants of probate, challenging the conduct of the administration by the personal representative, applications under the Inheritance (Provision for Family and Dependants) Act 1975 Donatio Mortis Causa and the recovery of the costs of care by local authorities.
-He is also regularly called upon to advise on trusts, in particular in relation to negligent conveyancing of property interests, proprietary estoppel and constructive trusts.
+Ashley has a particular interest in the construction, effect and validity of Wills, including mental competence, fraud and undue influence, advising and litigating on the conduct of the administration of estates by personal representatives, including challenging grants of probate, challenging the conduct of the administration by the personal representative, applications under the Inheritance (Provision for Family and Dependants) Act 1975 and Donatio Mortis Causa.
+He has been called upon to advise on trusts, in particular in relation to the negligent conveyancing of property interests, constructive trusts and proprietary estoppel.

-Ashley has particular experience relating to commercial premises, advising on a variety of aspects in relation to leases, licenses and tenancy matters.
-He also undertakes occasional drafting of commercial leases and notices, and litigation, largely on behalf of tenants.
+Ashley has particular experience relating to commercial premises, advising on a variety of aspects in relation to leases, licences and tenancy matters.
+He has also undertaken the drafting of commercial leases and notices and litigation.

-Ashley has a broad range of experience of, and undertakes advisory work and advocacy in, all types of property matters including, boundary disputes, rights of way, adverse possession claims, trespass and nuisance claims relating to land and commons registration.
+Ashley undertakes advisory and advocacy in all types of property matters, including boundary disputes, rights of way, adverse possession, trespass, nuisance and claims relating to land and commons registration.

-Able to bring an acquired knowledge of commercial practices into consideration when instructed in commercial and company matters, Ashley has a broad commercial practice and regularly acts for Claimants and Defendants in litigation in typical commercial claims.
+Able to bring an acquired knowledge of commercial practices into consideration when instructed in commercial and company matters, Ashley acts for Claimants and Defendants in litigation in a typical range of commercial claims.

-In addition he has drafted memoranda and articles of association and amendments to memoranda and articles of association for company agents as well as companies, and drafted and advised on commercial contracts, recently including a contract regarding the supply of kit and other sportswear to a Professional Rugby Team.
+In addition, he has drafted memoranda and articles of association and amendments to memoranda and articles of association for company agents as well as for companies, and has drafted and advised on commercial contracts.

-He has also appeared on behalf of erring directors in director’s disqualification actions by the DTI.
+He has also appeared on behalf of erring director’s disqualification proceedings by the DTI.

-Ashley’s experience in professional negligence is particularly geared towards claims made against Solicitors, accountants and surveyors in respect of conveyancing transactions, will drafting, estate planning and insolvency.
+Ashley’s experience in professional liability is particularly geared towards claims made against Solicitors, Accountants and Surveyors in respect of conveyancing transactions, will drafting, estate planning and insolvency.

 He has also advised on claims made in relation to conveyancing and local authority advice relating to enquiries touching and concerning land.